pensoft/OpenBiodiv/Ontology/RDF_Guide.md

                     owl:onProperty po:isContainedBy ;
                     owl:someValuesFrom trt:Treatment ] ;
   rdfs:label "Taxonomic Nomenclature Section"@en ;
-  rdfs:comment "A taxonomic nomenclature section, or simply a nomenclature,
+  rdfs:comment "A taxonomic nomenclature section, or simply a nomenclature, is a rhetorical element of a taxonomic publication where nomenclatural acts are published and nomenclatural statements are made.
-                is a rhetorical element of a taxonomic publication, i.e. a specialized section, where nomenclatural acts are published."@en .
+Nomenclature is a subsection of Treatment."@en .

 trt:NomenclatureHeading a owl:Class ;
   rdfs:subClassOf deo:DiscourseElement ,